ARM-software/lisa/README.md

 ## Clone the repository

-TODO: add notes on how to clone and initialize the repostiory
+TODO: add notes on how to clone and initialize the repository

 # Target platform requirements

-The target to use for the experiments must satisfy these requirements:
+The target platform to be used for experiments with LISA must satisfy the following requirements:

 ## Linux Targets